Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Sensemaking Task

-To study developers' and models' attention, we prepare a code understanding task called the \textit{sense-making task}.
-One sense-making task is contained in a single source code file $p$ composed of four sections: (1) a brief description of the context of the main code snippet (e.g. \textit{The following code reasons about triangles in the geometrical sense.}), (2) the main code snippet, either sourced on the internet or written from scratch by the authors, (3) a sense-making question to stimulate the reasoning (i.e., \code{Question:}), and (4) a final prompt to trigger the model's answer (i.e., \code{Answer:}).
+To study developers' and models' attention, we prepare a code understanding task called \textit{sensemaking task} because the developer has to ``make sense'' of code to answer the question correctly.
+One sensemaking task is contained in a single source code file $p$ composed of four sections: (1) a brief description of the context of the main code snippet (e.g., \textit{The following code reasons about triangles in the geometrical sense.}), (2) the main code snippet, either sourced on the internet or written from scratch by the authors, (3) a sensemaking question to stimulate the reasoning (i.e., \code{Question:}), and (4) a final prompt to trigger the model's answer (i.e., \code{Answer:}).
 Note that all the sections except the main snippet are in the form of code comments.
-The questions include a variety of topics such as mental code execution, side effects detection, algorithmic complexity, and deadlock detection; Figure~\ref{fig:sense_making_task} shows an example task, whereas the full list of questions can be seen in the Appendix~\ref{app:sense_making_questions}.
-We prepare five main snippets and create three unique questions for each of them, then we translate the same task in three programming languages: Python, C++ and C\#.
-In total, we have 45 unique tasks.
+Figure~\ref{fig:sense_making_task} shows an example task, whereas the full list of questions can be seen in the Table~\ref{tab:sense_making_questions}.